mkloubert/vscode-deploy-reloaded/README.md

 Keep in mind, that this is a preview extension, which is in a good beta state.

-The goal is to create a refactored version of [vs-deploy](https://github.com/mkloubert/vs-deploy), with a clean API and lots of more helpful [tools](https://github.com/mkloubert/vscode-deploy-reloaded/wiki/tools) and features, like [multi workspace spport](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
+The goal is to create a refactored version of [vs-deploy](https://github.com/mkloubert/vs-deploy), with a clean API and lots of more helpful tools and features, like [multi workspace support](https://code.visualstudio.com/docs/editor/multi-root-workspaces).

 If you are already using [vs-deploy](https://github.com/mkloubert/vs-deploy), it is recommended to deactivate the old extension, before you use `vscode-deploy-reloaded`.